GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 static version of Qt.
 The main advantage of a static version is that it removes an external dependency and so eases deployment.
 The main disadvantage is that it increases the size of the final executable.
-The notes refer to the qmake command of your Qt installation as ``qmake``.
-You must make sure that you run the correct copy of ``qmake`` if you have multiple versions of Qt installed.
-When cross-compiling for mobile devices it is highly recommended that you use one of the binary installers provided by Digia.
+The notes refer to the :program:`qmake` command of your Qt installation as ``qmake``.
+You must make sure that you run the correct copy of :program:`qmake` if you have multiple versions of Qt installed.
+When cross-compiling for mobile devices it is recommended that you use one of the binary installers provided by Digia.

 You must also have a host SIP installation that is the same version as the target version you will be building.